dungbachviet/GUIDE-TO-USE-SOME-IDEs/README.md

-# GUIDE-TO-USE-SOME-IDEs
+# IMPROVE PROGRAMMING SKILLS
-Learning how to use some important IDEs in Software Development Process
+- Learn how to use some important IDEs in Software Development Process
+- Learn how to use Git and Github for work